 Why was Huawei CFO Meng Wanzhou arrested?

 Officially, we don't know.
-Unofficially, the word is that the US suspects Huawei has been undermining sanctions against Iran (an accusation the White House made publicly earlier this year).
+Unofficially, the word is that the US suspects Huawei has been undermining sanctions against Iran (an accusation the White House made publicly earlier this year; controversy over Meng's alleged role in Hong Kong company Skycom, accused of sanctions violations, dates back to 2013).

 Meng - the daughter of Huawei's founder - was arrested on Wednesday local time by Canadian authorities at the request of the US, which is seeking extradition.
 A bail hearing is set for later today.